gay night life is more visible around and

 Address: Tarlabasi Bulvari No: 32 Taksim, Istanbul.

-The venue was already popular when it changed its address and moved to the place of another popular gay club (Ekoo Club) in mid 2014.
-This is a morning-club open on Fridays and Saturdays and not busy before 03:00 am, intending to catering LGBT people after all other clubs closes down.
+This is an exceptional after-hours night club open on Fridays and Saturday nights.
+It is usually not busy before 02:00- or even 03:00 am, attracting LGBT people after all other gay bars and clubs closes down.
 They are very strict about entrance charge which is a over average (apprx 15 Euro), but still it is usually very busy on weekend days.
-You can see a mixture of gays, bears, few rent-boys and even transvestites.
+You can see a mixture of gays, bears, few rent-boys and sometimes transvestites in the club.
 It is located very close to Taksim Square, next to Cartoon Hotel.
-It had a small darkroom in the previous venue which was is the main reason of its popularity.
-The terrace floor of the new venue is expected to function like that.
+Cheeky has moved to new address in mid 2014.
+It had a small darkroom in the previous venue which was the main reason of its popularity.
+The upper floor of the new venue is said to be functioning like that sometimes...

 The venues in below section may have little or not any visible gay atmosphere These are mainly straight venues where gay people may feel more comfortable.